suhasagg/agentic-ai-sre-incident-commander/README.md

 The defining principle is simple:

 > **The AI is an incident-response reasoning component.
 It is not the production control authority.**

-That distinction is what turns an impressive SRE agent demo into an architecture that can be defended in a Principal or Distinguished Engineer review.

----

-# Current Framework Notes

-This architecture guide was refreshed against current official framework documentation.

-- The OpenAI Agents SDK provides agents, tools/handoffs, guardrails, sessions/HITL and built-in tracing.
-Its tracing model can record model generations, tool calls, handoffs, guardrails and custom events, which maps well to the incident span hierarchy in this design.
-- Agent-level input/output guardrails protect the workflow boundary, while tool guardrails protect individual custom/local-MCP tool invocations.
-For an SRE system, production mutations therefore require tool/action-plane controls rather than relying only on a top-level prompt or output check.
-- The Agents SDK supports local MCP integrations and recommends trusting MCP servers, using least-privilege credentials and requiring approval for sensitive operations.
-- Spring AI 2.0.1 supports Streamable HTTP and stateless MCP server deployment patterns.
-Its HTTP MCP starter does not automatically provide authentication/authorization; production deployments need an explicit security boundary in front of the MCP endpoint.
-- Framework versions, API signatures and model identifiers evolve.
-Pin and verify concrete versions before production deployment.